TamaraNoierat/Mastering-JavaScript-in-20-Days/Day3.md

    <br>

 ## **Objects:** 🌞
+### The Object type represents one of JavaScript's data types.
+It is used to store various keyed collections and more complex entities.
+Objects can be created using the Object() constructor or the object initializer / literal syntax.

 - Objects collect multiple values together to describe more complex data
 - Similar to how we can point at different values using variables in our code,
 - objects let us point at related values using properties in the object.